-Grade Level Credits Term 11-12 .5 Semester Prerequisite: Successful completion of US History/Geography and World History/Geography.
-Study Time Needed: Extensive grade-level reading, and writing required on a daily basis.
-Approximately 45 minutes per night; total 5 hours per week.
+Grade Level Credits Term

+11-12 .5 Semester

+Prerequisite: Successful completion of US History and Geography and World

+History and Geography.

-Military History is an advanced level, elective, one semester, social studies offering.
+Military History is an advanced-level, elective, one semester, social studies offering.
 The course material appeals to and accommodates visual, auditory, and kinesthetic learning styles.
 This Military History course addresses the evolution of warfare - from ancient times to the present.
 The curriculum emphasizes strategies for the development of critical thinking skills through inquiry processes, primary and secondary source analysis, and the synthesis of secondary social studies learning.
-Students are encouraged to think deeply about historical interpretations and topics and are expected to fully participate in technology-based instruction, primary source interpretation, cooperative learning, and seminar style discussions based on reading assignments, and they must appropriately collaborate with other students to share thoughts and ideas.
+Students are encouraged to think deeply about historical interpretations and topics and are expected to fully participate in technology-based instruction, primary source interpretation, cooperative learning, and seminar-style discussions based on reading assignments, and they must appropriately collaborate with other students to share thoughts and ideas.
 This course will emphasize our Catholic values as they relate to public policies, patriotism, and civic duty.